ietf-wg-cellar/ebml-specification/specification.markdown

 # Introduction

-EBML, short for Extensible Binary Meta Language, specifies a binary and octet (byte) aligned format inspired by the principle of XML (a framework for structuring data).
+`EBML`, short for Extensible Binary Meta Language, specifies a binary and octet (byte) aligned format inspired by the principle of XML (a framework for structuring data).

-The goal of the EBML Specification is to define a generic, binary, space-efficient format that can be used to define more complex formats (such as containers for multimedia content) using an EBML Schema.
-The definition of the EBML format recognizes the idea behind HTML and XML as a good one: separate structure and semantics allowing the same structural layer to be used with multiple, possibly widely differing semantic layers.
-Except for the EBML Header and a few global elements this specification does not define particular EBML format semantics; however this specification is intended to define how other EBML-based formats can be defined.
+The goal of this document is to define a generic, binary, space-efficient format that can be used to define more complex formats (such as containers for multimedia content) using an `EBML Schema`.
+The definition of the `EBML` format recognizes the idea behind HTML and XML as a good one: separate structure and semantics allowing the same structural layer to be used with multiple, possibly widely differing semantic layers.
+Except for the `EBML Header` and a few global elements this specification does not define particular `EBML` format semantics; however this specification is intended to define how other `EBML`-based formats can be defined.

-EBML uses a simple approach of building Elements upon three pieces of data (tag, length, and value) as this approach is well known, easy to parse, and allows selective data parsing.
-The EBML structure additionally allows for hierarchical arrangement to support complex structural formats in an efficient manner.
+`EBML` uses a simple approach of building `Elements` upon three pieces of data (tag, length, and value) as this approach is well known, easy to parse, and allows selective data parsing.
+The `EBML` structure additionally allows for hierarchical arrangement to support complex structural formats in an efficient manner.

 # Notation and Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-This document defines specific terms in order to define the format and application of EBML.
+This document defines specific terms in order to define the format and application of `EBML`.
 Specific terms are defined below:

-`Child Element`: A Child Element is a relative term to describe the EBML Elements immediately contained within a Master Element.
+`Child Element`: A `Child Element` is a relative term to describe the `EBML Elements` immediately contained within a `Master Element`.

 `EBML`: Extensible Binary Meta Language